 Once you have been working for your employer for a period of time, you will become entitled to additional rights under law:

-- After a year of working for your employer you should become entitled to take parental leave (unpaid)
+- After a year of working for your employer you should become entitled to take unpaid parental leave

-- Redundancy pay entitlement if made redundant
+- The right to claim redundancy pay if made redundant

 Contractual and pay rights